Web Content Accessibility Guidelines: Understanding WCAG 2.0

 - Test (procedures)

-For detailed criteria and a complete accessibility matrix, please visit the links provided in the sources list below.
+For detailed criteria and a complete accessibility list, please visit the links provided in the sources below.

 Principles and Guidelines

-The purpose of WCAG 2.0’s four principles is to help organizations apply guidelines more effectively — and build content that works for a larger audience.
+WCAG is divided into four principles (known as the POUR principles) which help organizations apply accessibility guidelines more effectively — and build content that works for a larger audience.
+These principles include:

 1. Perceivable